Serbian military opens field hospital amid coronavirus spike

 The country went from having some of Europe’s toughest lockdown measures to a near-complete reopening at the beginning of May.
 Soccer and tennis matches were played in front of packed stands, resulting in several players testing positive.
 Serbian tennis star Novak Djokovic and other players also caught the virus following an event he organized in Serbia and the Croatian Adriatic resort of Zadar.

+Serbia’s defense minister, Aleksandar Vulin, himself reported to be infected with the coronavirus but now apparently recovered, visited another 110-bed field hospital the military constructed in the southern town of Novi Pazar town, site of the latest Serbian virus cluster.

 Greece moved to contain the burgeoning threat by banning Serbs from crossing its only open land border from Monday morning.
 The new restrictions caused a seven-kilometer (four-mile) traffic jam at the Promahonas border crossing with Bulgaria.
-Authorities eventually allowed scores of cars into Greece that had been trapped overnight.
+Authorities eventually allowed about 105 cars carrying Serbs into Greece that had been trapped overnight.

+Vasilios Barliano, a 42-year-old Romanian heading to Halkidiki on vacation with his wife and child, said he had waited for around one hour to enter, but had heard that some of his compatriots had waited for four hours.

+“It’s definitely a different summer this year compared to last year when we came,” he said.

 On Sunday, Kosovo Prime Minister Avdullah Hoti reimposed nighttime curfews in the capital, Pristina, and three other cities with sharply rising infection rates.
 Public transport also was hit, with bus seating cut by half.
 A day earlier Kosovar authorities reported 8 deaths from the coronavirus, the highest daily number in the Western Balkan country since the start of the outbreak in March.
 New daily cases were 178, also the highest so far.